irJERAD/planet-too/content/A_Collective_Awareness/biopsych_of_psyche.md

 draft: false
 ---

-5-HT type-2 receptors
+5-HT type-2 receptors: Mood regulation
-DA type-2 receptors
+DA type-2 receptors: Attention
+AT2: Regulation of fluid and electrolytes

 Serotonin for emotion and tripping out telepathically MK-ultra